The 2026 BCSD Film Festival is finally here!

 –Narrative films including comedies, dramas, action films, mysteries, thrillers, fan fiction, spoofs, and more!

-–Other non-narrative films like abstract or figurative artwork set to music, or an original music video.
+–Other non-narrative films like abstract or figurative artwork set to music, a poem, or an original music video.
 The sky's the limit!

 As far as the style of the film, feel free to explore live action, animation, stop-motion animation, or a mix!